klappi-s/VisualizationSandbox/apl/README.md

 - Cons: Adding new IDs/types requires recompilation; less flexible for plugins/runtime extension.

 Template model
-- Slots encode compile-time string IDs and their bound types: `Slot<Id, T>`.
+- Slots encode mappping for compile-time fixed_string IDs and their bound types: `Slot<Id, T>`.
 - The registry is a templated type over its slots (see `VisRegistry.h`).

 Construction